vercel/next.js/docs/advanced-features/static-html-export.md

 The exported app supports almost every feature of Next.js, including dynamic routes, prefetching, preloading and dynamic imports.

-The way `next export` works is by prerendering all pages to HTML; it does so based on a mapping called [`exportPathMap`](/docs/api-reference/next.config.js/exportPathMap.md) which offers a way to pre-define paths you will render as html.
+`next export` works by prerendering all pages to HTML.
+For [dynamic routes](/docs/routing/dynamic-routes.md), your page can export a [`getStaticPaths`](/docs/basic-features/data-fetching.md#getstaticpaths-static-generation) function to let the exporter know which HTML pages to generate for that route.

-> If your pages don't have `getInitialProps` you may not need `next export` at all; `next build` is already enough thanks to [Automatic Static Optimization](/docs/advanced-features/automatic-static-optimization.md).
+> `next export` is intended for scenarios where **none** of your pages have server-side or incremental data requirements (though statically-rendered pages can still [fetch data on the client side](/docs/basic-features/data-fetching.md#fetching-data-on-the-client-side) just fine).
+>
+> If you're looking to make a hybrid site where only _some_ pages are prerendered to static HTML, Next.js already does that automatically for you!
+Read up on [Automatic Static Optimization](/docs/advanced-features/automatic-static-optimization.md) for details.
+>
+> `next export` also causes features like Incremental Static Generation and Regeneration to be disabled, as they require `next start` or a serverless deployment to function.

 ## How to use it